 Review the applicable regulations for the facility.

-Review the icense ISAFNMCP for your assigned facility.
+Review the License Application/Safety Analysis Report, ISA, Fundamental Nuclear Material Control Plan (FNMCP), QAPD (URENCO only) and/or other licensing basis documents for your assigned facility appropriate to the inspection you are planning for.

-Review the introductory chapter of the ISA for your assigned facility and a chapter on a selected process or area that will be inspected. ( evaluating hazards, identifying IROFS, and implementing facility changes).
+Review the introductory chapter of the ISA for your assigned facility and a chapter on a selected process or area that will be inspected. (i.e., evaluating hazards, identifying IROFS, and implementing facility changes).

 Review the applicable last two inspection reports.